Yuvrajraja/AIML_project/README.md

 # instructions to run the program
 1->Download the Notebook: Download 2.ipynb from this repository.

 2->Open in VS Code: Launch VS Code, open 2.ipynb in the editor.

 3->Run All Cells: In the top menu, select Run > Run All Cells to execute the code.

-To download all the libraries for running the program run the below command in terminal bash Code pip install -r requirements.txt
+To download all the libraries for running the program, run the below command in terminal. bash Code pip install -r requirements.txt